vegaprotocol/documentation/docs/concepts/vega-chain.md

 Vega sorts all current consensus validators from the highest performance score to the lowest.
 All of those who submit a transaction expressing intent to be a validator are then sorted by their validator score, highest to lowest.

 * If there are already empty consensus validator slots, then the non-consensus validators who have the top scores are moved in to be consensus validators, starting in the next epoch.
-* If a potential validator has a higher score than the lowest incumbent consensus validator, then in the next epoch the higher-scoring validator becomes a consensus validator, and the lowest scoring incumbent becomes an ersatz validator.
+* If a potential validator has a higher score than the lowest incumbent consensus validator, then in the next epoch the higher-scoring validator becomes a consensus validator, and the lowest scoring incumbent becomes a standby validator.
 * If two validators have the same performance score, then the network places higher the one who's been validator for longer, and if two validators who joined at the same time have the same score, the priority goes to the one who submitted the transaction to become validator first.

 ## Network life